OddBloke/promiditheus/README.md

 * `promiditheus` fetches live Prometheus data and emits corresponding MIDI in a loop
 * `promiditheus-generate` generates a MIDI file for Prometheus data in a given range

+## Installation

+This repository is pip-installable: `pip install /path/to/promiditheus`.

 ## Quickstart (using ALSA)

 (This presupposes you have a Prometheus instance running which is actively scraping node_exporter